Home » Humidity and Temperature in Logistics.

 Humidity is the amount of moisture present in the air, and it affects heated transport in several ways.
 When the air is humid, it contains more moisture and is less able to hold additional moisture, causing it to condense.
 This condensation can lead to the formation of water droplets on surfaces, including metal parts and load.
 Moisture can also cause rusting, corrosion, and damage to electrical equipment.

-Problems Caused by High Humidity in Heated Transport
+Problems Caused by Humidity and Temperature in Logistics -Heated Transport

 High humidity in heated transport can cause several problems, including: